Battle of Shanhai Pass: Fall of Beijing

-Li and his army reached the suburbs of the capital on April 23, but instead of mounting a full-scale attack on the city walls Li sent the recently surrendered eunuch Du Xun to see Emperor Zhu Youjian, hoping to secure his surrender.
+Li and his army reached the suburbs of the capital on April 23.
+Instead of mounting a full-scale attack on the city walls, Li sent the recently surrendered eunuch Du Xun to see Emperor Zhu Youjian, hoping to secure his surrender.
 Zhu refused.
-On April 24 Li Zicheng breached the walls of Beijing, and Zhu hanged himself the next day on a hill behind the Forbidden City.
+On April 24 Li Zicheng breached the walls of Beijing, and Zhu hanged himself the next day on the Jingshan hill behind the Forbidden City.
 Zhu was the last Ming emperor to reign in Beijing.

 Wu Sangui

 Soon after the Emperor called for help, powerful Ming general Wu Sangui left his stronghold of Ningyuan north of the Great Wall and started marching toward the capital.
 On April 26, his armies had moved through the fortifications of Shanhai Pass (the eastern end of the Great Wall) and were marching toward Beijing when he heard that the city had fallen.
 He returned to Shanhai Pass.
 Li Zicheng sent two armies to attack the pass but Wu's battle-hardened troops defeated them easily on May 5 and 10.
 In order to secure his position, Li was determined to destroy Wu's army.
 On May 18 he personally led 60,000 troops out of Beijing to attack Wu.
 Meanwhile, Wu Sangui was writing to Dorgon to request the Qing's help in ousting the bandits and restoring the Ming dynasty.

 Wu Sangui's departure from the stronghold of Ningyuan had left all territory outside the Great Wall under Qing control.
 Dorgon's Han Chinese advisors Hong Chengchou and Fan Wencheng (范文程) urged the Manchu prince to seize the opportunity of the fall of Beijing to claim the Mandate of Heaven for the Qing dynasty.
-Therefore, when Dorgon received Wu's letter, he was already leading an expedition to attack northern China and had no intention to restore the Ming.
+Therefore, when Dorgon received Wu's letter, he was already leading an expedition to attack northern China and had no intention of restoring the Ming.
 Dorgon asked Wu to work for the Qing instead.
 Wu had little choice but to accept.